Update - May 20th, 2026

 I decided to create a PowerShell script to automate the PowerShell Gallery and file copy install methods for the HP Client Management Script Library.
 The script can be run either in online mode or offline mode.

-The script has one optional parameter.
+The script has four optional parameters.

 Examples